haakonms/Samfundet/README.md

 ### Running instructions:

-- The code was ran on Python version 3.6.5, with Keras version 2.1.6-tf with TensorFlow backend.
-In order to install all the packages required for this code, make sure you have the correct version of python, and **pip3** installed on your computer, and run
+- The code runs on Python version 3.6.5, with Keras version 2.1.6-tf with TensorFlow backend.
+In order to install all the packages required for this code, make sure you have the correct version of Python (3.6.5), and **pip3** installed on your computer.
+Then copy paste

 	```
 	pip3 install -r requirements.txt
 	```
-	in your terminal when in the main folder.
+	in your terminal when in the main folder, and press enter.

 - Download the .zip-file containing the data set from [HERE](https://www.crowdai.org/challenges/epfl-ml-road-segmentation/dataset_files).
 Make sure that the folder 'data' containing these files are in the same folder as the src folder, as in the File structure shown below.